-‘You are going to get your a-- whooped,’: Trooper won’t be charged for violent stop involving Black driver
+‘You are going to get your a-- whooped’: Trooper won’t be charged for violent stop involving Black driver

-Video of the April 2019 incident on I-495 in Fairfax County was shared widely on social media and gained national media attention.
+Video of the April 2019 incident on Interstate 495 in Fairfax County was shared widely on social media and gained national media attention.
 Thompson filmed the encounter with his cellphone.

 “Although we can all agree that this officer’s demeanor does not conform to what our community would hope to see from law enforcement officers, our review is limited to issues of criminal liability,” Descano’s office said in a statement.
 “Bearing that in mind, this Office has determined that there is no basis for a criminal charge arising from this incident.”

-Joshua Erlich, an attorney for Thompson, had previously sent a letter to Virginia Attorney General Mark Herring claiming Thompson’s constitutional rights had been violated during the stop.
+Joshua Erlich, an attorney for Thompson, had previously sent a letter to Virginia Attorney General Mark R. Herring (D) claiming that Thompson’s constitutional rights had been violated during the stop.
 He called the lack of charges “disappointing.”

 “We will reassess what our options are for moving forward,” Erlich said.

-Hewitt did not immediately respond to a request for comment, but VSP superintendent Col. Gary T. Settle said the department was beginning an internal probe of the incident.
+Hewitt did not immediately respond to a request for comment, but the state police superintendent, Col. Gary T. Settle, said the department was beginning an internal probe of the incident.
 Hewitt is on administrative leave.

 “Even though criminal charges are not being brought forth in this incident, Trooper Hewitt’s conduct is still inexcusable and not reflective of our department, our personnel, or our standards of conduct,” Settle said in a statement.

-Thompson was stopped on April 20, 2019 for an expired inspection decal, state police said.
-Another VSP trooper said she smelled the odor of marijuana coming from Thompson’s car and wanted to search it, the VSP said.
+Thompson was stopped April 20, 2019, for having an expired inspection decal, state police said.
+Another trooper said she smelled the odor of marijuana coming from Thompson’s car and wanted to search it, the state police said.

-The video Thompson filmed begins with him sitting in the driver’s seat of his car, where he is passively resisting Hewitt.
+The video Thompson filmed begins with him sitting in the driver’s seat of his car, passively resisting Hewitt.
 At one point, Thompson tells Hewitt that his detention and a request for him to get out of his car are unlawful.

 Hewitt leans toward Thompson and screams: “Take a look at me.
 I am a f---ing specimen right here, buddy.
 You have gotten on my last nerve, all right?”